microsoft/azure-health-AI-services-samples/README.md

 # Samples

-This project provides samples outlining example implementations of various use cases across stages of health data workflows.
-The "samples" folder contains all the sample apps organized by use case.
+This project provides samples outlining example implementations of various use cases across health.
+The "samples" folder contains all the sample apps.
 The samples are listed here:

 ## 1. Intelligent Dashboard powered by Text Analytics for Health